igaszczesniak/igasz.github.io/_pages/cv.md

 * Introduction to Julia (for programmers), JuliaAcademy, *17 August 2022*.

-* InnEO Summer School on Machine Learning in Earth Observation and soft skills, *25 - 29 July 2022*.
+* InnEO Summer School on Machine Learning in Earth Observation and Soft Skills, *25 - 29 July 2022*.

 * Echoes in Space - Introduction to Radar Remote Sensing, ESA Academy, *11 July 2022*.